-The most important data sources are (AAPOR, 2015):
+The most important data sources are (AAPOR, 2015)

-social media data (e.g., chats, tweets)
+social media data (e.g., chats, tweets).

-personal data (e.g., records of sports activities, browsing and search history)
+personal data (e.g., records of sports activities, browsing and search history).

-sensor data (e.g., from smartphones, cars, or manufacturing plants)
+sensor data (e.g., from smartphones, cars, or manufacturing plants).

-transactional data (e.g., data about business activities in ERP systems)
+transactional data (e.g., data about business activities in ERP systems).

-data collected by the administration or other government agencies (e.g., registration data or data from tax returns)
+data collected by the administration or other government agencies (e.g., registration data or data from tax returns).

 It is noticeable that, as a result of digitization, information that was previously only available in analog form is now increasingly available digitally.
-In companies in particular, ERP systems cover finance and accounting, human resources, materials management, logistics, production and sales (Miebach, 2020, p.
+In companies in particular, ERP systems cover finance and accounting, human resources, materials management, logistics, production, and sales (Miebach, 2020, p.
 123), collect the data and make it accessible for further analysis.

 In addition, sensors that continuously generate data are being used in more and more places.
-These are important in industrial production - for example, RFID tags (Radio Frequency Identification) allow the position of individual objects (such as automotive parts or packages) to be tracked (Krcmar, 2015, p.
+These are important in industrial production – for example, RFID tags (Radio Frequency Identification) allow the position of individual objects (such as automotive parts or packages) to be tracked (Krcmar, 2015, p.
 707f.).
 Sensors are an important basis for smart factories, which are discussed under the buzzword Industry 4.0 (Miebach, 2020, p.
 146f.).

 Private individuals are also increasingly surrounded by sensors.
 A typical smartphone, for example, has a camera, a microphone, a GPS sensor for geographic location/navigation, a motion sensor, etc. Together with smartphone usage data (conversations, chat logs, app usage), this creates a complete picture of the user’s actions.
-This should initially be seen in a value-free way - there is, for example, the “Quantified Self” movement, whose followers specifically collect as much data as possible about their lives (e.g., using fitness trackers and smartwatches) in order to optimize aspects such as weight, blood pressure, etc. (Mämecke, 2021).
+This should initially be seen in a value-free way – there is, for example, the “Quantified Self” movement, whose followers specifically collect as much data as possible about their lives (e.g., using fitness trackers and smartwatches) to optimize aspects such as weight, blood pressure, etc. (Mämecke, 2021).

 Data in Organizations

-For as long as information systems have existed in organizations, they have collected and analyzed data.
+For as long as information systems have existed in organizations, data has been collected and analyzed.
 As technical capabilities increase, so do the opportunities to collect and analyze data (see Alpar et al., 2019).
 A significant part of the information systems story deals with the growing amount of data in organizations and technical ways to analyze it.
 Decision support applications draw on existing data within the organization to generate new insights.
-In this way, they can support decision-makers at the management level of the organization (e.g., with dashboards, i.e. user interfaces that display the most important key figures of the company in real time) or make decisions automatically (e.g., about granting a loan) (Alpar et al., 2019, pp. 269-278).
-Data warehouse systems established themselves as early as the 1980s, creating a central ‘warehouse’ for corporate data to support decision-making processes (Alpar et al., 2019, p.
+In this way, they can support decision-makers at the management level of the organization (e.g., with dashboards, i.e., user interfaces that display the most important key figures of the company in real time) or make decisions automatically (e.g., about granting a loan) (Alpar et al., 2019, pp. 269–278).
+Data warehouse systems established themselves as early as the 1980s, creating a central “warehouse” for corporate data to support decision-making processes (Alpar et al., 2019, p.
 278).
 What is new is that artificial intelligence technologies can be used to automatically generate knowledge from large amounts of data (“data mining”).
 The growth in the amount of data and the increasing need for real-time analysis has led to a number of technologies that enable such analysis (e.g., new types of powerful databases).
-These are summarized under the term “Big Data”.
-The industry association Bitkom defines the term:
+These are summarized under the term “big data.”
+The industry association Bitkom defines the term thus:

 Big Data supports the economically meaningful extraction and use of decision-relevant insights from qualitatively diverse and differently structured information that is subject to rapid change and is available to an unprecedented extent.
 (Bitkom e.V., 2012, p.
 21)

-Big data technologies were co-developed to a large extent by large internet corporations, which have access to enormous databases and depend on rapid analysis of this data, e.g., Amazon (e-commerce), Google (search engine), and Facebook (social network) (Miebach, 2020, p.
+Big data technologies were co-developed to a large extent by large internet corporations that have access to enormous databases and depend on rapid analysis of this data, e.g., Amazon (e-commerce), Google (search engine), and Facebook (social network) (Miebach, 2020, p.
 244).